jasondo-da/Fast_Food_Marketing_Campaign_AB_Test/README.md

 - Shapiro-Wilk test resulted in the significance level being less than 0.05, leading us to reject the null hypothesis, indicating that the assumption of equality is not met and that it is not a normal distribution

 - In the case of non-normal distribution, we used the Kruskal–Wallis Test a non-parametric test.
 For this scenario, we are going to use the Kruskal–Wallis Test

+## Conclusion

+Based on the results of this dataset, I uncovered that this fast food company should use promotion strategies A/1 and/or C/3 for their future primary marketing campaign for optimal sales performance.